What significant events occurred on this day in history?

 Discover notable battles, the births and deaths of influential figures, remarkable inventions, and major natural disasters associated with today’s date.
 Explore this page for a concise overview of historical happenings that shaped the world.

-12 JANUARY IN HISTORY
+18 APRIL IN HISTORY

 🇮🇳 India